Cryptographic Specifications of CryptPeer

 Cryptographic properties:

-- E2E based on
+- end-to-end encryption based on

-K_seg; - local PFS via
+K_seg; - local derivations separated by usage;

-K_msg; - no content keys on the server.
+- no content keys on the server.

 8.2 CryptPeer Hidden Mode